smartdevicelink/sdl_evolution/proposals/0149-mt-registration-limitation.md

 TCP\_WIFI              | TCP connection over Wi-Fi

+The second section is for `NAVIGATION`, `PROJECTION` and media apps.
+If none of the transports specified in `TransportRequiredForResumption` section are available, then the apps will resume into the HMI level specified in this section.
+In the example above, `NAVIGATION` apps will resume into LIMITED level when neither Wi-Fi nor USB transport is available. `PROJECTION` apps will be put in NONE level and in NOT\_AUDIBLE state.
+Media apps will resume into FULL level, which means resumption is fully enabled.
+If an app has multiple types then it will receive the highest level of all types.
+For example, if an app has `NAVIGATION` type and also declares itself as a media app, and when a high-bandwidth transport isn't available, then it will receive FULL level (highest among LIMITED and FULL) in the example configuration shown above.

 Core is updated to include following implementations:
-- `ApplicationManagerImpl` class includes additional logic to disable resumption based on the configuration and app's transport when processing RegisterAppInterface request.
+- `ApplicationManagerImpl` class includes additional logic to disable or limit resumption based on the configuration and app's transport when processing RegisterAppInterface request.
-- `ApplicationManagerImpl` class detects a connection of Secondary Transport through `OnServiceStartedCallback` callback (please refer to the proposal [SDL-0141][multiple_transports]) and triggers a resumption procedure if the condition is met.
+- `ApplicationManagerImpl` class detects a connection of Secondary Transport through `OnSecondaryTransportStartedCallback` callback (please refer to the proposal [SDL-0141][multiple_transports]) and triggers a resumption procedure if the condition is met.
 - `Profile` class is updated to read and parse the new configuration sections